Monasteries in Spain: Building components and ornaments

 Buildings of this age have much in common, so some generalizations can be made about elements of construction and ornamentation.

 Primary materials are rubble, stone and wood.
 Walls are constructed of either masonry or courses of stone blocks.
 The latter is typical of places with nearby quarries, as slate is often used where it is common.
 When the building is of masonry, lintels, corners and windows will be reinforced with stone blocks.

 Vaults, roofs, arches and columns often presented a problem.
 The builders' ideal was to construct ceilings in stone barrel vault, but this was not always possible, whether because of the high cost of the labor or other technical difficulties.
-Very few edifices managed to use barrel vaults throughout the building; stone vaulting was often used only in the apses and wooden framing was used in the rest of the building.
+Very few edifices managed to use barrel vaults throughout the building; stone vaulting was often used only in the apses and wooden framing was used in the remainder of the building.
 Smaller churches tried vaulting, but were forced to economize with poor materials, such as tufa stone, brick and masonry.

 The horseshoe arch design of the vaults is in the tradition of Asturian architecture with some influence from Visigothic art, and in some cases following influence of the Mozarabic Cordoba.
 The influence of Cordoba art on these buildings is manifested in the ribbed vaults.

 Santiago de Peñalba is an example of Mozarabic alfiz arches.

 The arch is a common architectural design, though the Moorish horseshoe arch differs from the Spaniard in that it cannot be close to 2/3 of the ratio Sometimes the same building may include both styles, as in San Miguel de Escalada.

 The columns utilize techniques used in other buildings and styles, usually Romans.
 Its discovery by the builders, ownership and carry is a fact and the usual great convenience.
 Sometimes come from places far from their final destination.
 Many of the capitals are also reused, those developed specifically for the building following a Corinthian tradition of drawing the characteristic necking stranded (such as wreathed Asturias).

-Ornamental architecture did not reach a great development.
-Eaves were decorated, and the openings of the windows filled with beautiful stone lattices.
+Ornamental architecture did not reach any large development.
+Eaves were decorated, and the openings of the windows filled with intricate stone lattices.
 Many times the doors and windows were framed with alfiz.
-But there are very many entries as a decoration paramental, they are of all kinds; funeral, consecration, foundation, etc. Are written in good handwriting and on the basis of good material, usually marble.
+But there are very many entries as a decoration paramental, they are of all kinds; funeral, consecration, foundation, etc. Are written in neat handwriting and on the basis of maintaining quality material, usually marble.